mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

 ## Migrate theme's `styleOverrides` to emotion

 Although your style overrides defined in the theme may partially work, there is an important difference on how the nested elements are styled.
-The `$` syntax used with JSS will not work with emotion.
-You need to replace those selectors with a valid class selectors.
+The `$` syntax used with JSS will not work with Emotion.
+You need to replace those selectors with a valid class selector.

 ### Replace pseudo state class names